JaidenAGrimminck/JaidenAGrimminck/README.md

 Social Media:
 - [My Travel Account (@jaidentravels)](https://www.instagram.com/jaidentravels/) on Instagram.
 - My [account](https://www.linkedin.com/in/jaidengrimminck/) on LinkedIn.
-- I do not have a (active) Twitter account, Reddit account, or TikTok account.
+- I do not have a Twitter account, Reddit account, TikTok account, or really any other social media, sorry.